RuixiZhang42/font-pairing-guide/README-EN.md

 - Finally, there are various fixes to the bugs I&rsquo;ve found in the [`amsmath`](https://github.com/latex3/latex2e/tree/master/required/amsmath) package and in the LaTeX2e kernel.
-These bugs were reported to the LaTeX team, but they might never get fixed because of backward compatibility concerns.
+These bugs were reported to the LaTeX team, but they might never get fixed due to backward compatibility concerns.